-Countries have sealed their borders in an attempt to stop the strain arriving on their shores.
+Countries have sealed their borders in an attempt to stop the strain reaching their shores.

 So it's this new variant of concern.

-South Africa first sounded the alarm on this new strain to the WHO less than a week ago,.. after finding the some of the first cases in the country earlier this month.
+South Africa first sounded the alarm on this new strain to the WHO on November 24th.

 Some say it could be more evasive to vaccine protection and more transmissible compared to other strains.